ankur6ue/baremetal_ingress_from_nlb/README.md

 The documentation for nginx-ingress is pretty bad.
 They should describe these gotchas clearly through examples.. that's the pitfall of using open-source SW!
 It can be feature rich, but hard to use..

-## Application access outside the cluster using nginx-ingress CLB
+## Application access outside the cluster using baremetal ingress

-The setup described so far should work for most people and keeps the LB through which applications running on the cluster are accessed separate from the LB used to manage the cluster.
-However, LBs cost money.. eg., a depending on usage, a CLB could cost ~20$ a month!
+The setup described in the previous section should work for most people and keeps the LB through which applications running on the cluster are accessed separate from the LB used to manage the cluster.
+However, LBs cost money.. eg., depending on usage, a CLB could cost ~20$ a month!
 I was wondering, can't we use the NLB already created by Kops to access my applications via ingress?
 The answer is yes, and this section will teach you how.

 First destroy the cloud ingress.
 You should delete the ingress objects first, followed by the resources created by ingress controller
 ```angular2html